t-d-k/LibreCrypt/docs/Linux_examples__LUKS.md

 * * *
 <A NAME="level_3_heading_3">
-### Example #1: Mounting a LUKS Volume Encrypted Using LUKS's Default Encryption
+### Example #1: Opening a LUKS Container Encrypted Using LUKS's Default Encryption
 </A>

-This example demonstrates use of a LUKS volume using the LUKS's default encryption system: AES128 with the user's password hashed with SHA1, using 32 bit sector IDs as encryption IVs
+This example demonstrates use of a LUKS container using the LUKS's default encryption system: AES128 with the user's password hashed with SHA1, using 32 bit sector IDs as encryption IVs

-Creating the volume file under Linux:
+Creating the container file under Linux:

-	dd if=/dev/zero of=./volumes/vol_default.vol bs=1M count=1
+	dd if=/dev/zero of=./containers/vol_default.vol bs=1M count=1
-	losetup /dev/loop0 ./volumes/vol_default.vol
+	losetup /dev/loop0 ./containers/vol_default.vol
 	echo password1234567890ABC | cryptsetup luksFormat /dev/loop0
 	cryptsetup luksDump /dev/loop0
 	echo password1234567890ABC | cryptsetup luksOpen /dev/loop0 myMapper